-When a child has an eating disorder, parents can feel under the microscope, and many of us worry that we are not up to the task of supporting a child who is in recovery.
-The good news is that we absolutely are up to the task.
+It can be hard to figure out how to be a “good” parent when a child has an eating disorder.
+Many worry they are not up to the task of supporting a child who is in recovery.
+The good news is that all parents are up to the task.
+The tough news is that it’s going to take a lot of effort on your part.

-The only core competency we need as parents is the ability to be curious and learn about parenting.
-As long as we remain curious, we are able to play an integral role in our child’s recovery from an eating disorder.
+Luckily, the only core competency we need as parents is the ability to be curious and learn about parenting.
+Parents who bring their full intelligence and curiosity to parenting are more effective.
+They’re also able to play an integral role in their child’s recovery from an eating disorder.

 1. Consider and understand your child’s unique personality and experience

-Alternatively, when we approach our children from a place of curiosity, and try to understand them as unique beings who are worthy of our respect and attention, we can support them in identifying the path they want to take, promoting independence and self-reliance.
+When we approach our children from a place of curiosity, we support them as unique beings who are worthy of our respect and attention.
+We can help them identify the path they want to take.
+We can promote independence and self-reliance.
+All of these things help with eating disorder recovery.

-Gaining a full view of our children’s personalities and experiences can add context to the eating disorder, and can help us approach it with more compassion and empathy, which supports healing.
+Gaining a full view of a child’s personality and experience adds context to the eating disorder.
+It can help parents approach healing with more compassion and empathy.

 2. Strive to understand your child’s point of view